 Measuring Impact and Iterating Post-Update

-When you push an update, measure fast but decide slowly: watch early signals to catch regressions, then let trends mature before making major course corrections.
+When updating, measure quickly but decide slowly.
+Monitor early signals to catch issues and allow trends to develop before making big changes.
 Start with a clear baseline, monitor primary KPIs across short and longer windows, and use explicit action triggers so the next steps — rewrite, expand, merge, or retire — are repeatable and low-friction.
 Practical thresholds turn opinion into process and protect SEO equity when content changes.

 Metrics to monitor and timing for evaluation